mayadata-io/kubera-docs/content/kubera-enterprise/Air-Gapped-environments.md

 *   Download and copy the kubera-charts zip file to the target cluster.
 You can download the zip file and then copy it to the target cluster.
-*   To download the zip file visit [https://github.com/mayadata-io/kubera-charts](https://github.com/mayadata-io/kubera-charts) and refer to the screenshot below.
+*   To download the zip file visit this <a href="https://github.com/mayadata-io/kubera-charts" target="_blank">GitHub page</a> and refer to the screenshot below.